 Global Admins can control which users can see which Dashboards.
 Global Admins can see every Dashboard, and by default, Users cannot see any Dashboard until they are granted permission to see a Dashboard.

-To control permissions to an existing Dashboard:
+To edit permissions for an existing Dashboard:

 - Go to the Dashboard section of the Settings page.